 According to ScienceDirect.com, at least 85% of the population of the United States of America consume one glass of caffeine a day.
 (Mitchell, Knight, Hockenberry, Teplansky, & Hartman, 2013).
 Based on this, a huge number of people drink coffee United States alone.
 Bet you didn’t know that!
 It makes you wonder what the statistic is worldwide.

 Based on the above statistics, a lot of people drink coffee in the United States alone.
 The question now is this: how good, or bad, is coffee for you?

-According to the journal of the American Medical Association, people who consume more than 3 servings of coffee daily decreases their risk of type-2 diabetes by a significant margin compared to those who consume less than 2 servings of coffee per day. (van Dam & Hu, 2005) Research also shows that people’s preferences with coffee, whether caffeinated or not, did not affect the chances of decreasing their risk of type-2 diabetes.
+According to the journal of the American Medical Association, people who consume more than 3 servings of coffee daily decreases their risk of type-2 diabetes by a significantly (van Dam & Hu, 2005).
+In fact, this risk is shown to reduce by 7% with every cup of coffee added daily.
+Research also shows that people’s preferences with coffee, whether caffeinated or not, did not affect the chances of decreasing their risk of type-2 diabetes.

 Another positive aspect of coffee is that it is scientifically proven to be an effective antioxidant, kind of like tea.
 Coffee beans contain a significant amount of phytochemicals which are proven be effective antioxidants.
 Antioxidants are substances or elements similar to vitamin E or vitamin C that eliminates potentially damaging oxidizing agents in a biological organism.

 Reduced Alzheimer’s Risk